 Monem graduated from the Faculty of Engineering, Cairo University and worked as a software engineer, but his explorations in visual arts began years earlier.
 His work has been shown in exhibitions in Egypt, Australia, Europe and the Middle East.
 Awards include the Golden Award at the Emirates International Photography Competition, the Golden Award at Sharjah Awards, Arab Photo and the NOIR Darkroom Most Experimental Image award at the ILFORD CCP Salon.

-Monem is currently undertaking a Master of Contemporary Art at the Victorian College of the Arts (VCA), University of Melbourne.
+Monem has just completed a Master of Contemporary Art at the Victorian College of the Arts (VCA), University of Melbourne.